 RGF swiftly executed a campaign to identify the danger of the strata, which was subsequently excavated and replaced with select fill depending on its thickness, or submerged with water to reduce its sensitivity.

 With extensive experience of providing cost-effective, sustainable and environmentally-friendly solutions to the most complex and demanding technical challenges, Riyadh Geotechnique & Foundations brings together expertise across a broad array of specialist disciplines, including, but not limited to, geotechnical site investigations, topographical surveys, hydro-geotechnical studies, structural engineering, and shoring work.

 The company’s ability to take technical problems and turn them into real practical and commercial solutions has seen it successfully complete a wide range of important and prestigious projects.
-One excellent case-in-point is the King Abdulaziz Conference Centre in Riyadh, working in conjunction with long-term client Saudi Oger, for the Ministry of Finance.
+One excellent case-in-point is the King Abdulaziz Conference Centre in Riyadh, a project commissioned by the Ministry of Finance.

 King Abdulaziz Conference Centre is the main component of a major development that also takes in a Ritz-Carlton Hotel.
 Through targeted site investigation and risk assessments, the company delivered an integrated strategy for the scheme which, whilst simple in a structural sense, was also very complicated.
 The two main halls, for instance, cover huge areas with not a single column to be seen.
 Instead, heavy 4.75 metre-high prefabricated concrete beams were lifted into place so that work could begin on the suspended ceiling before the slab.